 There's real polarisation in the barbecue market with loads of cheap models available for less than £100 in DIY and chain-stores.
 These usually appear to have all the cooking features you might want at a low price.
 But they do tend to be cheaply made and either not particularly pleasant to use or aren't durable.

-On the other hand the best-known brands in barbecues tend to be considerably pricier.
+On the other hand the best-known brands such as Weber barbecues tend to be considerably pricier.
 With these you are usually paying a higher price, but you tend to get more robust products, built with better-quality materials.
 They can be considerably more of a pleasure to use than cheap barbecues, with more cooking options and opportunities to control the cooking temperature.

 We can't really generalise on how much you need to pay to get a Best Buy.
 We've found good and bad examples of both cheap and expensive barbecues, which is why we think that following our Best Buy recommendations is a better guide to a good barbecue than price.